St. Charles, Iowa

-St. Charles is a city in Madison County, Iowa, United States.
+St. Charles or Saint Charles is a city in Madison County, Iowa, United States.
 The population was 640 at the time of the 2020 census.
 It is part of the Des Moines–West Des Moines Metropolitan Statistical Area.

 History

 St. Charles was platted in 1852.
 It was named after the city of St. Charles, Missouri.
 St. Charles was incorporated as a city in 1876.

+From 2015, the city annually hosts the Hinterland Music Festival, which is considered to be the largest music festival in Iowa.
+In 2018, the city also became the site of the Big Country Bash, a country music festival which had previously been hosted in Des Moines.